 Whether Projects Would Have Positive or Negative Environmental and Social Co-Effects

 All else equal, the Reserve will prioritize project types that can create significant co-benefits for the habitats and communities where projects take place.
 Project types that may cause, or be associated with, significant negative social and environmental impacts will be avoided.
 Please see Section 2.4.6 of the Reserve Program Manual for further information on the Reserve’s policies on project co-benefits and harms.

-If you have questions about protocol development, please contact the Policy Team.
+If you have questions about protocol development, please contact the Reserve.